sybrew/the-seo-framework/readme.txt

 	* On Woocommerce list tables additional tabs injected by other plugins will likely not overflow anymore.
 	* The sitemap cache now supports multiple languages.
 This means more than one sitemap can be created.
 	* Removed redundant and duplicated checks on the Open Graph image generation.
+	* Method `the_seo_framework()->generate_title()`, `the_seo_framework()->get_notagline_title()` and `the_seo_framework()->title()` with `$args['page_on_front']` now supports outputting the Home Page title, instead of "Untitled".
+	* All of the post meta is now sanitized before inserted in the databse.
+		* This is not a security improvement per se, but rather a consistency improvement so you know what the output will be.
+		* Added sanitation:
+			* One/zero for all checkboxes.
+			* Canonical URL is now cleaned, query parameters are no longer allowed:
+				1. They are a source of bugs.
+				2. Google doesn't like them, they can be seen as spam.
+				3. You shouldn't be using them anyway in a stable WordPress environment.
+					* WordPress has an awesome feature called WP_Rewrite.
+			* The rest is unchanged.
 * **Updated:**
 	/
 	* TODO Translation POT file.